ktor-doc-jp/ktor-doc-jp/pages/servers/lifecycle.md

 So when the server's application engine handles a HTTP request, it will execute the `Application` pipeline.

-Th context class `ApplicationCall` contains the application, the `request`, the `response`, and `attributes` and `parameters`.
+The context class `ApplicationCall` contains the application, the `request`, the `response`, and the `attributes` and `parameters`.

-In the end, application modules, will end registering interceptors for specific phases for the Application pipeline, to process the `request` and emitting a `response`.
+In the end, the application modules, will end registering interceptors for specific phases for the Application pipeline, to process the `request` and emitting a `response`.

-The ApplicationCallPipeline defines the following builtin phases for its pipeline:
+The ApplicationCallPipeline defines the following built-in phases for its pipeline:

 ```kotlin
 val Infrastructure = PipelinePhase("Infrastructure") // Phase for setting up infrastructure for processing a call